Chocolate gingerbread bars are thick, chewy, and so decadent! These are a great treat for the holidays or for anytime!

-I was looking at my spices, and I realized that I don’t use ginger very much (except at Christmas, for gingerbread).
-Then I remembered these chocolate gingerbread bars that I used to make and love, and I thought I could change the recipe around to make it gluten free, vegan, and almost refined sugar-free.
+Anyway, I was looking at my spices, and I realized that I don’t use ginger very much (except at Christmas, for gingerbread).
+Then I remembered these this bar recipe that I used to make and love, and I thought I could change the recipe around to make it gluten free, vegan, and almost refined sugar-free.

 Chocolate Gingerbread Bars.